-I love classic paper crafts for kids like today’s project: Paper Weaving.
-I’m certain we all did this at some point as a child and for good reason, it’s a great fine motor skills activity for younger children and a beautiful design and art project for older children.
-It’s is also a great introduction to the art of weaving and knitting, more projects of which are to come this year on Babble Dabble Do when we explore fabrics in December!
+I love classic paper crafts for kids, like today’s project: Paper Weaving.
+I’m certain we all did this at some point as a child and for good reason, it’s a great fine motor skills art activity for younger children and a beautiful design and art project for older children.
+It is also a great introduction to the art of weaving and knitting through the use of the familiar art supply paper.

 In true Babble Dabble Do form, we couldn’t just do paper weaving, we had to mix it up a little!
 We tried basic paper weaving with bold colored paper and some catalog pages recycled from a design mailer.
 Then we tried more random slots for a varied texture, and lastly we curved it up!
 The Cutting Templates we used are included in this tutorial for your use!
 The results are as beautiful as I imagined they’d be!